I adapt: Educating future generations on climate change risks

 Future actions and replicability

 The initiative received official approval for its continuation and will incorporate new students every year.
 It is expected, as more of the younger generation becomes aware of climate change risks, that the project will also influence action outside the school environment.
 In order to improve the quality of education, it is necessary to obtain more equipment and material for the specialized classroom, which is currently limited to a computer and a few games.
 Additional equipment and materials include a projector, a recording camera for the dissemination of actions, identity elements such as t-shirts and hats, maps and other educational visuals about climate change, as well as school supplies for visual art activities and additional board games.
 These didactic resources are important for “I adapt” because they provide a simplified way to visualize the problems and consequences of climate change and make the subject attractive to children.
 Having more equipment and material would definitely improve the activities and enrich the learnings.
 It is expected that the teachers of “I adapt” will be able to manage the additional resources provided by ADAPTO to be used in the project activities in 2021, providing there is good control of the ongoing covid-19 pandemic.
-The ADAPTO-Cuba team already disseminated the project in regional meetings on the Cuban policy for climate change adaption.
-The team also hope to present the work of teachers in pedagogical events.
+The ADAPTO-Cuba team already disseminated the project in regional meetings on the Cuban policy for climate change adaptation.
+The team also hopes to present the work of teachers in pedagogical events.
 However, the experience must be systematized – with adequate equipment and materials – before it can be replicated in other similar settlements in Cuba, with the coordination of the Ministry of Education.
 With the right institutional adaptations and alliances to include the subject of climate change in official education, the initiative could be applied in other contexts throughout Latin America.
 The initiative could also benefit from collaboration with other institutions, such as the Ministry of Science, Technology and Environment and the Ministry of Culture.